oroinc/documentation/backend/api/processors.rst

 .. code:: yaml

     services:
-        acme.api.processor.do_something:
+        acme.api.do_something:
             class: Acme\Bundle\ProductBundle\Api\Processor\DoSomething
             tags:
                 - { name: oro.api.processor, action: get, group: normalize_input, priority: 10 }

 Please note that:

--  The name of a processor usually starts with a verb and the ``Processor`` suffix is not used.
+*  The name of a processor usually starts with a verb and the ``Processor`` suffix is not used.
--  A processor must be a public service because it is loaded on demand.
--  The ``priority`` attribute is used to control the order in which processors are executed.
-The highest the priority, the earlier a processor is executed.
-Default value is 0.
+*  The ``priority`` attribute is used to control the order in which processors are executed.
+The higher the priority, the earlier a processor is executed.
+The default value is 0.
 The possible range is from -255 to 255.
 But for some types of processors the range can be different.
-More details you can find in the |documentation of the ChainProcessor| component.
+For details, see the |documentation of the ChainProcessor| component.
 If several processors have the same priority the order they are executed is unpredictable.
--  Each processor should check whether its' work is already done, because there can be a processor with higher priority which does the same but in another way.
-For example such processors can be created for customization purposes.
+*  Each processor should check whether its work is already done, because there may be a processor with a higher priority which does the same but in different way.
+For example, such processors can be created for customization purposes.
+* Prefer `Processor Conditions`_ over a conditional logic inside a processor to avoid loading of unnecessary processors.
--  As Data API resources can be created for any type of objects, not only ORM entities, it is always a good idea to check whether a processor is applicable for ORM entities.
-This check is very fast and allows to avoid possible logic issues and performance impact.
-Please use the ``oro_api.doctrine_helper`` service to get an instance of
-   |OroBundleApiBundleUtilDoctrineHelper| as this class is optimized to be used in Data API stack.
+*  As API resources can be created for any type of objects, not only ORM entities, it is always a good idea to check whether a processor is applicable to ORM entities.
+This check is very fast and allows avoiding possible logic issues and performance impact.
+Please use the ``oro_api.doctrine_helper`` service to get an instance of |OroBundleApiBundleUtilDoctrineHelper|, as this class is optimized to be used in the API stack.

 An example:

 .. code:: php

         public function process(ContextInterface $context)
         {
+            /** @var Context $context */

             $entityClass = $context->getClassName();
             if (!$this->doctrineHelper->isManageableEntityClass($entityClass)) {
                 // only manageable entities are supported